cloudControl/documentation/Guides/Third-Party Buildpacks/Go Martini.md

 ## Pushing and Deploying the App

-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform using the custom Go buildpack:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the dotCloud platform using the custom Go buildpack:

 ~~~bash
 $ cctrlapp APP_NAME create custom --buildpack https://github.com/cloudControl/buildpack-go